Money as a Motivator

 Is Money the Most Important Factor for Employee Motivation?

 The debate over whether money and pay is the greatest method of motivating employees in a business to work harder has been raging for many years, and is likely to go on for many more years as no definitive answer can be found.

-The issue of motivation, or lack of it, is of vital importance to a manger/owner as a motivated workplace can be the difference between a company prospering or going out of business.
+The issue of motivation (or lack of it) is of vital importance to a manger/owner, as a motivated workplace can be the difference between a company prospering or going out of business.

 The Case For

-Some experts believe that money is a powerful motivator and is in fact not only the most important, but is often the only thing many employees will think about and respond to when a manager tries to motivate their team.
+There is no denying that, for the vast majority of people, money is a powerful motivator and is in fact not only the most important, but is often the only thing many employees will think about and respond to when a manager tries to motivate their team.
 They believe that employees only work in order to be financially rewarded and that other incentive methods will have a limited effect, if indeed any at all.